 - Quarantine and watch for symptoms to prevent exposing others before symptoms appear. - You had close contact with a person who has COVID-19. - You returned from travel outside of Canada. - Students with pre-existing health conditions that cause symptoms of illness should be tested for COVID-19 at least once.
 A negative test will help show that symptoms are related to their pre-existing conditions and not to COVID-19.
 This will establish what their baseline for being healthy looks like.
 Families should notify their school about any pre-existing condition and the symptoms it causes.
-As long as these symptoms remain the same, the student can attend school. - If symptoms change or worsen, the student will need to leave the school, follow illness protocols, and have another COVID-19 test to determine if the symptoms are still related to the pre-existing medical condition.
+As long as these symptoms remain the same, the student can attend school.
+During our public health inspections, our public health officer (PHO) emphasized that it is necessary to encourage parents to get their child(ren) who have had pre-existing conditions to get a COVID-19 test to rule out COVID-19.
+She emphasized that this is part of establishing a baseline. - If symptoms change or worsen, the student will need to leave the school, follow illness protocols, and have another COVID-19 test to determine if the symptoms are still related to the pre-existing medical condition.
 If the test is negative, the student may return to school.
 Families can learn more about COVID-19 testing and book a test online through AHS.